bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 The following parameters must be given for each codec configuration.

 ``level``
-    Integer.
+    Integer or alias.
 The VC-2 level number (see annex (C.3)) to report in the bit stream.
 If not ``0`` (the 'unconstrained' level), the remaining parameters below must be set to values compatible with this level, otherwise the test case generator will reject the codec configuration.

+    The following aliases may be used in place of an integer for additional readability.

+    .. enum-value-table:: vc2_data_tables.Levels
+        :value-heading: Level
+        :name-heading: Alias

 ``profile``
-    Integer.
+    Integer or alias.
 The VC-2 profile number (see annex (C.2)). ``0`` for 'low-delay' or ``3`` for 'high quality'.

+    The following aliases may be used in place of an integer for additional readability.

+    .. enum-value-table:: vc2_data_tables.Profiles
+        :value-heading: Profile
+        :name-heading: Alias

 ``major_version`` and ``minor_version``
     Integer.
 The version number to report in the bitstream (see section